 At least 124 semester hours are recommended for graduation.
 For BS requirements other than those listed above, refer to the General Education requirements listed on p.
+42.

-40. Graduation is dependent upon the completion of all curriculum requirements with the maintenance of at least a 2.25 cumulative GPA in all dietetic and cognate courses.
+Graduation is dependent upon the completion of all curriculum requirements with the maintenance of at least a minimal overall GPA of 2.75 and a minimal GPA of 2.25 in all dietetic and science courses.

 Graduates are provided with a Didactic Program in Dietetics Verification Statement, testifying to the fact that they have successfully completed the requirements for a BS degree in Dietetics.
 Students must successfully pass a comprehensive review exam in their senior year before they are eligible to receive a DPD verification form.
 Dietetics graduates are eligible to apply for an accredited Dietetic Internship program.

-Students are expected to complete a professional development portfolio during the DPD program outlining their goals and accomplishments, including 200 hours of professional dietetic experience.
+Students are expected to complete a professional development portfolio during the DPD program outlining their goals and accomplishments, including 200 hours of professional dietetic experience (125 hours for students transferring into Andrews University in the junior or senior year).
 A verification form for completion of the DPD program will not be issued until the professional development portfolio has been satisfactorily completed by the student.